Submitting a claim for a delayed UK train

 Details of your claim

-Include details of the affected journey (departure and arrival stations), the train number, date and time.
-Provide relevant information regarding your claim, such as the delay incurred or disruption to your trip.
+The departure and arrival stations of the journey, date and time.
+Any relevant information regarding your claim, such as the length of delay or disruption to your trip.
 Keep it short and simple.

 You will need to photograph, scan or post your tickets as proof of travel when you submit your claim.